bigcommerce/dev-docs/docs/msf/msf-api-changes.md

 Each Subscriber now has an `origin_channel_id` property which indicates on which the Channel on which each Subscriber signaled intent to receive a newsletter.
 If not supplied, will default to 1, but should be supplied with every request explicitly.

 If your application deals with Subscribers, be sure to check the `origin_channel_id` to understand exactly where the Subscriber signed up.
-If you are integrating with a email marketing system, you may want to allow the merchant to pick which email lists will be used for which Channels.
+If you are integrating with an email marketing system, you may want to allow the merchant to pick which email lists will be used for which Channels.

 The Subscriber webhooks will also be augmented with an `origin_channel_id` so new subscriptions can be added to the appropriate email list for each storefront.